 Use a VPN

 When using a VPN, connect to its server first, then to the outside internet connection.
 It will ensure all of your traffic appears through the VPN server only.
 This hides any information about your local network and decreases the chances of online attacks because VPN creates a virtual local network.
-When you connect them, your computer works both on a physical network and a virtual one.
+When you connect them, your computer works on a physical and virtual network.

 You've found all the informative and helpful information to secure your wireless network.
-As you already know that, it is vital to keep your router’s security the top priority.
+As you already know, keeping your router’s security the top priority is vital.
 These steps can be beneficial even for a non-technical person to apply.
 Do not forget your WiFi network security can sometimes be weak and be exploited too.

-It does not vary how strong your WiFi password is; if you don’t secure your router completely, any cybercriminal can hijack your network system and get your personal information along with sensitive data quickly.
+It does not vary how strong your WiFi password is; if you don’t secure your router completely, any cybercriminal can hijack your network system and quickly get your personal information along with sensitive data.
 So it’s always better to take preventive measures before you actually face the hindrance.

 Do you value your privacy online?